Ruth Snyder: Murder of Albert Snyder

-May Ruth Brown met Albert Edward Snyder (né Schneider) in 1915 in New York City, when she was 20-years-old and he was a 33-year-old artist.
-The couple had little in common; Brown, who went by her middle name Ruth to most people and was known as "Tommy" to close friends, was described as vivacious and gregarious, while Snyder was described as very reserved and a "homebody".
+May Ruth Brown met Albert Edward Snyder (né Schneider) in 1915 in New York City, when she was 20 years old and he was a 33-year-old artist.
+The couple had little in common; Brown, who went by her middle name of Ruth to most people and was known as "Tommy" to close friends, was described as vivacious and gregarious, while Snyder was described as quiet and reserved and very much a "homebody".
 Despite their differences in personalities and age, the couple married and settled in a modest house in Queens.
 In 1918, Ruth gave birth to their only child, a daughter named Lorraine.
-Albert Snyder worked as an art editor for Motor Boating magazine, published for most of its run by Hearst Magazines, and made one-hundred dollars a week.
+Albert Snyder was employed as an art editor for Motor Boating magazine, published for most of its run by William Randolph Hearst, and earned $100 per week.

-In 1925, Ruth began an affair with Henry Judd Gray, a married corset salesman who lived in the New Jersey suburbs.
-She began to plan the murder of her husband Albert, enlisting Gray's help, but he was reluctant.
-Some claim that Ruth's distaste for her husband apparently began when he insisted on hanging a picture of his late fiancée, Jessie Guischard, on the wall of their first home and named his boat after her.
-Guischard, whom Albert described to Ruth as "the finest woman I have ever met", had been dead for 10 years.
-However, others have noted that Albert Snyder was emotionally and physically abusive, blaming Ruth for the birth of a daughter rather than a son, demanding a perfectly maintained home, and physically assaulting both her and their daughter Lorraine when his demands were not met.
+In 1925, Ruth began an extramarital relationship with Henry Judd Gray (who, like Ruth, also went by his middle name), a married corset salesman who lived in the New Jersey suburbs.
+Ruth began planning the murder of her husband Albert, enlisting Gray's help, but he was reluctant.
+Some claim that Ruth's disdain for her husband apparently began when he insisted on hanging a portrait of his late fiancée Jessie Guischard on the wall of their first home and had named his boat after her.
+Guischard had died ten years earlier and Albert described her to his wife as "the finest woman I have ever met".
+However, others have noted that Albert Snyder was emotionally and physically abusive, blaming Ruth for the birth of a daughter rather than a son, demanding a perfectly maintained home and physically assaulting both her and their daughter Lorraine when his demands were not met.